Asem-Abdelhady/Capstone_Project/README.md

 # Capstone_Project
-This is android project  i needed to build for my capstone project in the 11th Grade.
+This is android project  i needed to build for my capstone project in the 11th Grade. to analyze irrigation systems and communicate with electronic components to control the water

-Trying to change